arcanistzed/scs/README.md

 This setting will put a limit on how many cycles can take place before switching to the next round.
 For example, if Maximum Cycle is set to 3, after each phase has been completed three times, it will be the next round.
 It is recommended using the arrows to navigate between phases when using this.

-## Installation

-In the setup screen, use the URL `https://github.com/arcanistzed/scs/releases/latest/download/module.json` to install the module.

 ## API

 SCS has a small API with a few methods that can be called by others.
 They are accessible under the global variable `scs`.